lit/lit.dev/packages/lit-dev-content/site/docs/data/task.md

 ### Arguments and the task function

 The most critical part of a task declaration is the _task function_.
 This is the function that does the actual work.
 The Task controller will automatically call the task function with arguments, which have to be supplied with a separate callback.
-Arguments are separate so they can be checked for changes and the task function only called if the arguments have changed.
+Arguments are separate so they can be checked for changes and the task function is only called if the arguments have changed.

 The task function takes the task arguments as an _array_ passed as the first parameter